 In addition, there are Ecohabs at Arrecifes, which are 6 cabins with a capacity of five people each.
 Ecohabs at Arrecifes are less pricy at $238 USD per night.

-What to Do in Parque Tayrona Besides the Beaches
+What to Do Besides Going to the Beaches

 Parque Tayrona is a huge national park that is more than just the beaches.
 There is wonderful wildlife to be seen in the jungle with over 60 mammal species as well as about 400 species of birds.